dblanchardDev/js-polyfills/README.md

-# web-polyfills
-Various web polyfills created for various projects I have worked on.

 ### web-polyfills
 ## Web Polyfills

 These are various polyfills for various web site projects I have worked on.
-They were generally created when very specific browsers, or behaviours were expected and no other publicly available polyfill could be used.
+They were generally created when very specific browsers were targeted, or behaviours were expected and no other available polyfill could be used.

 ### Polyfills
 #### simple/RadioNodeList.js